aphalo/reumetsat/README.md

 from the other formats.

-An additional surface UV data source with broad, but not global, geographic coverage is the AC SAF high resolution Surface UV product.
+An additional surface UV data source with broad, but not global, geographic coverage is the AC SAF high resolution Europe Surface UV product (EUV).
 Support of these date is planned for a future version of the package.

 ## Purpose

-Surface UV irradiances and doses derived from remotely sensed data acquired with instruments on satellites is important as ground level measurements of these variables is rather sparse, with a much lower spatial resolution than temperature and rainfall.
-Thus, it is frequent to rely on remote sensing when studying effects on human, animal and plant health at a large scale.
-This package supports reading of data from files downloaded from open-access internet servers- These data can have very few restrictions to their use, in most cases only the requirement to cite the source.
+Surface UV irradiances and doses derived from remotely sensed data acquired with instruments on satellites are important as ground level measurements of these variables are rather sparse, with a much lower spatial resolution than temperature and rainfall.
+It is frequent to rely on remote sensing when studying effects of solar UV radiation on human, animal and plant health at a large scale.
+This package supports reading of data from files downloaded from open-access internet servers.
+These data have very few restrictions to their use, in most cases only the requirement to cite the source.

 **O3M SAF Offline surface ultraviolet (OUV) radiation product.** Data